 Most of Florida’s cities and large towns have strong public transport networks.
 Miami-Dade county is served by Metrobus, Metrorail and Metromover.
 These three services all intersect with each other seamlessly.
 Metrobuses serve all major shopping, entertainment and cultural centres throughout the county, as well as hospitals and schools.
 Metrorail is Miami’s version of a tube system and has 23 stations.

-Metromover is completely free to use and is a 4.4 mile electrically-powered and fully automated sky-rail transport system.
+Metromover is completely free to use and is a 4.4-mile electrically-powered and fully automated sky-rail transport system.
 It operates on an inner loop and outer loop.

-Orlando’s transit system is vast and designed with tourists in mid.
+Orlando’s transit system is vast and designed with tourists in mind.
 It is home to Walt Disney World so having ample transport is key.
 The Central Florida Regional Transport Authority operates LYNX, a bus service with over 60 routes serving the Orlando metro area.
 The I-Ride Trolley is mostly used by tourists to travel between attractions and runs along International and Universal Drive.

 There are countless citizens without insurance and many people go bankrupt because of high health costs.
 Hospitals and doctors do not turn away the uninsured but an invoice is sent to them upon completion of treatment.
-The cost can be paid in instalments depending on their financial situation.
+The cost can be paid in installments depending on their financial situation.

 There are numerous hospitals and clinics throughout Florida and the quality is generally very high.
 Trendy areas such as Miami place an importance on wellness and looking good so amongst the regular doctor’s offices are nutritionists, life coaches and cosmetic surgeons.